ERP Software Pricing Guide: Anatomy of a Software Quote

 • Align with your business office’s needs? i.e. capital expenditure vs. operating expense

-Have a frank discussion with potential software vendors on this front, as it can be a significant ongoing expense for your business.
+Have a frank discussion with potential software vendors on this front, as license models can have a significant ongoing expense for your business.

 Your Core Solution

 Especially with ERP, one of the most popular business software solutions out there today, your initial costs can depend on what goes into your core offering.
 ERP software, as an example, is built out of separate modules.
-If you want more bells and whistles and a module for every silo at your company from sales to accounting, then you are looking at a more complex and more expensive solution.
-Smaller shops can do well to explore a minimal structure to their original software, then expand from there as they grow.
+If you want more bells and whistles and a module for every silo at your company from supply chain management to accounting, then you are looking at a more complex and more expensive solution.
+Smaller shops can do well to start with a minimal ERP project, then expand from there as they grow.

 Infrastructure